zendesk/zendesk_app_framework_sdk/doc/source/sdk/v2/zaf_v2.md

 client.invoke('comment.appendText', 'My printer is on fire');
 ```

-For a complete list of the APIs available check out the [feature parity status]() page.
-For more information about these new APIs please read the following section.
+For a complete list of available APIs, check out the [feature parity status]() page.
+For more information about these new APIs, read the following section.

 ## ZAF SDK v2 API Reference